-WRI’s Land and Resource Rights project aims to ensure that rural people have secure rights over their land and natural resources.
+WRI’s Land and Resource Rights project aims to ensure that rural people and the urban poor have secure rights over their land and natural resources.

 Rural people in developing countries are losing their land and natural resources because of insecure property rights, with negative effects on livelihoods, well-being, local environments, and ecosystem services.
 Land acquisitions by governments and companies that fail to meet minimum national or international standards contribute to this insecurity.
 Furthermore, rural people are increasingly migrating to ever expanding cities, contributing to informal settlements vulnerable to climate change and other environmental hazards.